kevva/decompress/README.md

 ### decompress.extract(opts)

 Extract an archive using the `type` option to determine which extractor to use.
+If no `path` is specified it'll extract it to your current location.

 ### decompress.canExtract(src, mime)